 Beside the road travelers will see green mile markers or mileposts designated with white numbers.
-Those numbers descend in order from mile marker 113 at the Miami-Dade/Monroe County line to marker 0 in Key West.
+Those numbers descend in order, from mile marker 127 in Florida City on the mainland, to marker 0 in Key West.

 The highway follows a trail blazed in 1912, when railroad baron Henry Flagler completed the extension of his Florida East Coast Railroad from Miami to Key West.
-The railway ceased operation after severe damage to its infrastructure in 1935.
+The railway ceased operations after a 1935 hurricane.

 The Overseas Highway, completed in 1938, includes 113 miles of roadway including 42 bridges.
 The highway was built of coral bedrock, some original railway spans and specially designed columns.
 The renowned Seven Mile Bridge at Marathon and 36 other bridges were replaced with wider spans during a project that was completed in 1982.

 The Overseas Highway is the foundation of the Florida Keys Overseas Heritage Trail, a recreational bicycle and pedestrian greenway that will extend 106 miles from Key Largo to Key West when fully completed.
-Ninety miles are currently in use for biking, hiking and rollerblading, with easy access to fishing, paddling, snorkeling, swimming and diving.
+About 90 miles currently are in use for biking, hiking and rollerblading, with easy access to fishing, paddling, snorkeling, swimming and diving.